Gurpartap/user_relationships_services/README.md

 user_relationships_services is a Drupal (http://drupal.org) module which exposes methods, to create, maintain, destroy user relationships, to services module.

-This is a complete rewrite of the original user_relationship_services module in the user_relationships (http://drupal.org/project/user_relationships) suite.
+This is a complete rewrite and a different version of the original user_relationship_services module in the user_relationships (http://drupal.org/project/user_relationships) suite.

 Services provided
 --------